AsherJingkongChen/SomeSource/CpplusPractice/discuss/std_exchange_on_mvctor/std_exchange_on_mvctor.md

-## Issue on move constructors and std::exchange
+## Questions on move constructors and std::exchange

 Why do __these example__ use std::exchange on nonclass-type?